|Degree awarded||Bachelor of Science (B.Sc.)|

 - business/economics didactics (only in combination with a teacher training programme with mathematics and business/economics as the teaching subjects)

 This strongly interdisciplinary elective is only offered by the University of Passau.
-If you choose this elective you will study data management and data analysis processes, particularly for large data volumes (Big Data), as well as learning about the areas of application in the social sciences and humanities.
-'Big Data Analytics' is set to become a big occupational area in the future, and demand for experts in this field is already rising rapidly.
+If you choose this elective you will study data management and data analysis processes, particularly for large data volumes (‘Big Data’), and learn how they are used in the social sciences and humanities.
+‘Big Data Analytics’ is set to become a key occupational area in the future, and demand for experts in this field is already rising rapidly.

 Did you know that many famous economists started out as mathematicians?
 Mathematical knowledge is paramount for understanding relationships and models in a wide range of economic fields, e.g. in international finance, game theory, macroeconomics and econometrics.
 Studying this elective qualifies you for research work and occupations in the financial services industry, in the manufacturing and service sectors, consultancy, in ministries, associations and international institutions.